Robert R. McCormick Foundation

 Reapplication Policy

 Since applications are by invitation only, there is no formal reapplication policy.
-Organizations that have been invited to apply and received funding may continue their relationship with the foundation through ongoing partnership and reporting.
+Organisations that have been invited to apply and received funding may continue their relationship with the foundation through ongoing partnership and reporting.

 Application Success Factors